Southwest Conference: The last days of the College Football Association

-In February 1994, the Southeastern Conference announced that they would be leaving the CFA and negotiate independently for a television deal that covered SEC schools only.
+In February 1994, the Southeastern Conference announced that they would be leaving the CFA and would negotiate independently for a television deal that covered SEC schools only.
 This led The Dallas Morning News to proclaim that "the College Football Association as a television entity is dead".
 In 1995, the SEC and the Big East broke from the CFA, signing a national deal with CBS.
 The SEC would earn a then-staggering $95 million from the deal.
 More significantly, this change in television contracts ultimately would lead to significant realignment of college conferences, with the SWC's demise triggering the first major realignment.
 (After the SWC's demise, another major realignment took place in the mid-2000s, with an even more dramatic realignment in the early 2010s and a third one now ongoing.)

-In 1990, Arkansas announced its departure for the Southeastern Conference, marking the beginning of the end for the Southwest Conference.
+Arkansas' departure for the Southeastern Conference marked the beginning of the end for the Southwest Conference.
+After this announcement, Metro Conference member Tulane and Independent Miami were both seriously considered by the SWC to join the conference as replacements for Arkansas.
 In March 1994, Texas, Texas A&M, Baylor, and Texas Tech accepted invitations to join with the members of the Big Eight Conference to form the Big 12 Conference.
-Soon afterward, SMU, TCU, and Rice accepted invitations to join the Western Athletic Conference, while Houston became a charter member of Conference USA.
+Soon afterward, Rice, SMU, and TCU accepted invitations to join the Western Athletic Conference, while Houston became a charter member of Conference USA.
 The Bayou Bucket game between Houston and Rice was the last football game played in the conference.
 In May 1996, after the completion of championship matches in baseball and track & field, the Southwest Conference was officially dissolved.